 Autism insurance laws like PA’s Act 62 are taking shape throughout the nation, thereby increasing access to ABA, which is recognized as the leading therapy for the treatment of autism spectrum disorders.
 New reforms in autism insurance coverage have also increased the number of states that have enacted—or are in the process of enacting—legislation aimed at the regulation and licensure of applied behavior analysts.

-Pennsylvania’s licensing law does not currently align with the Behavior Analyst Certification Board’s (BACB) Model Act or require Board Certificated Behavior Analyst (BCBA®), although the ABA in PA, a non-profit advocacy organization and strong voice in the autism community in Pennsylvania, is urging the state to adopt the BACB’s minimum education and training requirements for applied behavior analysts in the state.
+Pennsylvania’s licensing law does not currently align with the Behavior Analyst Certification Board’s (BACB) Model Act or require Board Certificated Behavior Analyst (BCBA®) certification, although the ABA in PA, a non-profit advocacy organization and strong voice in the autism community in Pennsylvania, is urging the state to adopt the BACB’s minimum education and training requirements for applied behavior analysts.

 Many practitioners of ABA make the decision to earn the certification on their own volition in keeping with widely accepted national standards.
 BCBA® certification requires earning an approved graduate degree in ABA or a similar field and taking and passing a national examination.
 Click here for detailed step-by-step instructions on the BCBA® credentialing process.